batu92k/STM32L031_Nucleo_Examples/README.md

 - Low Level Drivers (LL) is used in the applications of this repository, instead of HAL (Hardware Abstraction Layer) Drivers
 - All of the device drivers used in the applications are placed in the "DRIVERS" folder
 - Information about drivers, reference manual, datasheet and the project options for KEIL IDE are placed in the "Documents" folder

+#### Note: I suggest you to take a look at the images in the "options for KEIL" folder which is located in the "Documents".

 ### Exapmle Projects